cy6erskunk/q-n-a/docs/Organisational-rules.md

 ## o.23

-- a member of a FIE Commission, October 2024
+- a member of a FIE Commission,

-10

-FIE

 - a member of the FIE Executive Committee other than the members of the Bureau,